apache/trafficcontrol/docs/source/api/v4/users.rst

 :tenant:            The name of the tenant to which this user belongs
 :tenantId:          The integral, unique identifier of the tenant to which this user belongs
 :ucdn:              The name of the :abbr:`uCDN (Upstream Content Delivery Network)` to which the user belongs

+	.. versionadded:: 4.0

 :uid: A deprecated field only kept for legacy compatibility reasons that used to contain the UNIX user ID of the user - now it is always ``null``

+	.. deprecated:: 4.0
+		This field is serves no known purpose, and shouldn't be used for anything so it can be removed in the future.

 :username: The user's username

 .. code-block:: http
 	:caption: Response Example

 	HTTP/1.1 200 OK
-	Access-Control-Allow-Credentials: true
-	Access-Control-Allow-Headers: Origin, X-Requested-With, Content-Type, Accept, Set-Cookie, Cookie
-	Access-Control-Allow-Methods: POST,GET,OPTIONS,PUT,DELETE
-	Access-Control-Allow-Origin: *
+	Content-Encoding: gzip
 	Content-Type: application/json
+	Permissions-Policy: interest-cohort=()
-	Set-Cookie: mojolicious=...; Path=/; Expires=Mon, 18 Nov 2019 17:40:54 GMT; Max-Age=3600; HttpOnly
+	Set-Cookie: mojolicious=...; Path=/; Expires=Fri, 13 May 2022 23:16:14 GMT; Max-Age=3600; HttpOnly
-	Whole-Content-Sha512: YBJLN8NbOxOvECe1RGtcwCzIPDhyhLpW56nTJHQM5WI2WUDe2mAKREpaEE72nzrfBliq1GABwJlsxq2OdhcFkw==
+	Vary: Accept-Encoding
 	X-Server-Name: traffic_ops_golang/
-	Date: Thu, 13 Dec 2018 01:03:53 GMT
+	Date: Fri, 13 May 2022 22:16:14 GMT
-	Content-Length: 454
+	Content-Length: 350

 	{ "response": [
 		{
-			"username": "admin",
-			"registrationSent": null,
-			"addressLine1": null,
-			"addressLine2": null,
+			"addressLine1": "22 Mike Wazowski You've Got Your Life Back Lane", "addressLine2": null,
+			"changeLogCount": 0,
-			"city": null,
+			"city": "Monstropolis",
 			"company": null,
 			"country": null,
-			"email": null,
+			"email": "mwazowski@minc.biz",
-			"fullName": null,
+			"fullName": "Mike Wazowski",
 			"gid": null,
-			"id": 2,
+			"id": 3,
+			"lastAuthenticated": null,
+			"lastUpdated": "2022-05-13T22:13:54.605052Z",
-			"newUser": false,
+			"newUser": true,
 			"phoneNumber": null,
 			"postalCode": null,
 			"publicSshKey": null,
+			"registrationSent": null,
 			"role": "admin",
 			"stateOrProvince": null,
 			"tenant": "root",
 			"tenantId": 1,
+			"ucdn": "",
 			"uid": null,
-			"lastUpdated": "2021-08-25T14:08:13.974447-06:00",
-			"changeLogCount": 20,
-			"lastAuthenticated": "2021-07-09T14:44:10.371708-06:00"
+			"username": "mike"
 		}
 	]}

-..
-[1] While no roles are required, this endpoint does respect tenancy.
-A user will only be able to see, create, delete or modify other users belonging to the same tenant, or its descendants.

 ``POST``
 ========